-This article explains the differences between a Cause and a Campaign.
+This article explains the differences between crowdfunding and campaigns.

-Kindful identifies a "Campaign" as a (public facing) way to organize your fundraising (e.g. Spring Gala Campaign, New Facility Campaign).
-You can think of this as a "Folder" for your transactions.
+Kindful identifies a "Campaign" as a public way to organize your fundraising (e.g., Spring Gala Campaign or New Facility Campaign).
+You can think of this as a folder for your transactions.
 Campaigns are found on the "Campaigns" page in the "Fundraising" section.

-It's important to understand the foundational concepts and terms when using Causes.
+It's important to understand the foundational concepts and terms when using Crowdfunding.

 |Campaign||An organized effort to raise money for a specific purpose.
 A Campaign is a specific project that flows into a Fund.|